 Rolling out a product on StreetEasy and charging real estate agents premium prices is just unacceptable when your platform is essentially in Beta in NYC although used nationally on Zillow.
 Zillow unable to achieve critical mass in New York acquired StreetEasy in 2013 and since has enjoyed a stronghold on the New York City market, at least until now.

 Upon launch of the premier agent program many New York City brokerages and agents disapproved and StreetEasy went on the defense immediately.
 Although many have now embraced the product including myself, unfortunately, I find it leaves much to be desired.
-I even encouraged and incentivized my team to do the same and all have experienced the same less than acceptable results.
+I even encouraged and incentivized my team to do the same, and all have experienced the same less than acceptable results.

-One would think StreetEasy would do everything in their power to listen to the feedback that not only I have provided but many other reputable agents have as well.
+One would think StreetEasy would do everything in their power to listen to the feedback that not only I have provided, but many other reputable agents have as well.
 Despite our efforts, all seem to have fallen on deaf ears.
-I have spoken with account executives and managers who initially were all ears, yet StreetEasy continues to demonstrate they are unwilling to at least consider any ideas and much-needed improvements that would create a positive community and experience for all, and yes, they would still likely hit their quarterly numbers by doing so.
+I have spoken with account executives and managers who initially were all ears, yet StreetEasy continues to demonstrate they are unwilling to consider at least any ideas and much-needed improvements that would create a positive community and experience for all, and yes, they would still likely hit their quarterly numbers by doing so.
 The most annoying and important point is that the platform preaches the good but falls short on execution.

 Educate instead of deceiving Buyers

-Incorporate a short animation, video or brief paragraph positioned clearly on the contact module educating the buyer they are reaching out to a buyer’s agent.
+Incorporate a short animation, video, or brief paragraph positioned clearly on the contact module educating the buyer they are reaching out to a buyer’s agent.